UnrealMultiple/TShockPlugin/Ezperm/README.en.md

-# EZPERM convenience authority
+# Ezperm convenience permissions

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Dadou, Liver Emperor Heen Optimized 1449
+- Author: Soybean Seed, Gan Di Xi En Optimization 1449
-- Source: TSHOCK Chinese official group
+- Source: TShock Chinese official group
-- One instruction helps Xiaobai to add missing permissions to the initial server, and you can also add the permission in batches
+- One instruction helps Xiaobai to add missing permissions to the initial server, and can also add and delete permissions in batches.
-- In fact, you can also directly/group addperm group name permissions 1 permissions 2 permissions 3 3 3
+- In fact, you can also directly /group addperm group name permission 1 permission 2 permission 3.

 ## Update log